-*- coding: utf-8 -*-

 print('bucket does not exist')

-If the bucket to be deleted is not empty (an object or a part in the bucket is being uploaded), the bucket cannot be deleted, and the SDK will throw the BucketNotEmpty exception.
-If the bucket to be deleted does not exist, the SDK will throw the NoSuchBucket exception.
+If the bucket to be deleted is not empty (an object or a part in the bucket is being uploaded), the bucket cannot be deleted, and the SDK throws the BucketNotEmpty exception.
+If the bucket to be deleted does not exist, the SDK throws the NoSuchBucket exception.

 - Once a bucket is deleted, the name of the bucket may be applied for by other users.

 - If a bucket is not empty, you can list and delete objects in the bucket (terminate multipart upload if there is any) to clear the bucket, and then delete the bucket.